 Commercial real estate debt is serviced by the cash flow the property generates, which explains why some real estate asset classes have higher levels of credit risk than others.

 In many markets across the country, office and retail tenants cannot or will not pay their monthly rent.
-Meanwhile, the revenue streams of leisure and hospitality properties have been decimated due to the lack of business and leisure travel.
+Meanwhile, the income sources for leisure and hospitality properties have been severly reduced due to the absence of both business and leisure travel.

 On the other hand, the credit risk of multifamily and industrial commercial real estate is generally lower due to rising property values driven by more reliable recurring income streams and credit tenants.
 As CBRE notes, the industrial sector has been one of the most resilient, with average industrial rents in the U.S. expected to grow by more than 6% this year.

 To be fair, rent and eviction moratoriums were an initial concern for commercial real estate investors in the multifamily sector.
-But as Covid is brought under control and the economy continues to recover, so does the multifamily sector continue to outperform.
+But as the control of Covid improves and the economy bounces back, the multifamily sector continues to excel.

 According to the National Multifamily Housing Council NMHC Rent Payment Tracker, 95.9% of apartment households paid their rent in March.
 In fact, beginning in November of last year, the percentage of rent payments made in 2020 and 2021 were within a few percentage points of rent payments made pre-Covid, with more tenants paying their rent in April 2021 compared to April 2020.